-3.4.9.
-Circulation and Parking
+3.4.8 Circulation and Parking

-The Mendocino Town Land Use Map (Figure 4.13-3) depicts (1) State Highway 1, which connects the Town with Mendocino Headlands State Park to the south of Big River, other areas of Mendocino County, coastal and inland California, and the United States, (2) the three major County roads (streets) that connect Highway 1 with the Town at Main Street, traffic signal-controlled Little

-Lake Street/Road, and Lansing Street, (3) Heeser Drive and the Big River Road in Mendocino Headlands State Park, and (4) the grid street pattern, locally with alleys, within the Town.
+The Mendocino Town Land Use Map (Figure 4.13-3) depicts (a) State Highway 1, which connects the Town with Mendocino Headlands State Park to the south of Big River, other areas of Mendocino County, coastal and inland California, and the United States, (b) the three major County roads (streets) that connect Highway 1 with the Town at Main Street, traffic signal-controlled Little Lake Street/Road, and Lansing Street, (c) Heeser Drive and the Big River Road in Mendocino Headlands State Park, and (d) the grid street pattern, locally with alleys, within the Town.

 The Mendocino Town Public Access Map (Figure 4.13-6) depicts the highway, road/street/alley, and extensive path and trail circulation network, and associated street and off-street parking, within the Town in vertical aerial view.
-Recently acquired traffic data [ADD CITATION] indicates that unsignalized Main Street functions as the Town's primary vehicular ingress/egress, followed by signalized Little Lake Street (which connects the west and east areas of the Town), and by Lansing Street (old Highway 1), which intersects with Highway 1 north of the Town.
-(Mendocino County, 2015.)
-Appendix 8 contains the 2015 traffic data collected in November 2015; the Mendocino Town LCP-Coastal Act Consistency Analysis contains additional analysis of it and related information.
+Recently acquired traffic data indicates that unsignalized Main Street functions as the Town's primary vehicular ingress/egress, followed by signalized Little Lake Street (which connects the west and east areas of the Town), and by Lansing Street (old Highway 1), which intersects with Highway 1 north of the Town (Mendocino County, 2015).
+Appendix 8 contains traffic data collected in November 2015; the Mendocino Town LCP-Coastal Act Consistency Analysis contains additional analysis of it and related information.

-The updated Mendocino Town Plan and Mendocino Town Zoning Code provide for include a suite of measures to address identified currently and previously identified circulation and parking issues in the Town, including through the cooperative multi-stakeholder Main Street restoration and enhancement project, walkway maintenance, operation, and enhancement provisions, sustainable peak parking opportunities along other public streets and in existing underutilized public facilities, and a simplified in-lieu parking program where spatial limitations, preservation of Town character, or other coastal resource constraints make on-site/off-street parking infeasible.
+The Mendocino Town Plan and Mendocino Town Zoning Code include a suite of measures to address currently and previously identified circulation and parking issues in the Town, including through the cooperative multi-stakeholder Main Street restoration and enhancement project, walkway maintenance, operation, and enhancement provisions, sustainable peak parking opportunities along other public streets and in existing underutilized public facilities, and a simplified in-lieu parking program where spatial limitations, preservation of Town character, or other coastal resource constraints make on-site/off-street parking infeasible.

-Previously, a A traffic circulation and parking plan was has been done for the County of Mendocino by consultants RKH, Parsons Associates and William Zion, dated March 8, 1988.
-The County Board of Supervisors accepted the plan but did have not yet funded implementation.
-The seven member Mendocino Citizens Advisory Committee appointed by the County Board of Supervisors to review the Mendocino Town Plan (Summer, 1989) proposed a new Phase I implementation plan to meet most immediate needs in the town.
-The Citizens Advisory Committee also proposed regulations for requiring off street parking and in lieu fees where such off street parking is not physically feasible.
-Such fees were intended to be placed in an encumbered account to be used solely in the town Town of Mendocino for street and parking improvements.
-As applicable, the recommendations of the parking consultants and the Mendocino Citizens Advisory Committee are reflected in the updated Mendocino Town Local Coastal Program.
+Previously, a traffic circulation and parking plan was done for the County of Mendocino by consultants RKH, Parsons Associates and William Zion, dated March 8, 1988.
+The County Board of Supervisors accepted the plan but did not fund implementation.
+The seven member Mendocino Citizens Advisory Committee appointed by the County Board of Supervisors to review the Mendocino Town Plan (Summer, 1989) proposed a new Phase I implementation plan to meet most immediate needs in the Town.
+The Citizens Advisory Committee also proposed regulations for requiring off-street parking and in lieu fees where such off-street parking is not physically feasible.
+Such fees were intended to be placed in an encumbered account to be used solely in the Town of Mendocino for street and parking improvements.
+As applicable, the recommendations of the parking consultants and the Mendocino Citizens Advisory Committee are reflected in the Mendocino Town Local Coastal Program.

-3.4.10.
-DESIGN GUIDELINES Design Guidelines
+3.4.9 Design Guidelines

-The updated Mendocino Town Plan includes both Design Guideline Policies and the Mendocino Historic Review Board's Design Guidelines (Appendix 7).
+The Mendocino Town Plan includes both Design Policies and the Mendocino Historic Review Board Design Guidelines (Appendix 7).